p2p-today/p2p-project/README.md

         [your outward-facing address]
         [json-ized list of supported compression methods, in order of preference]

-    When you receive the corresponding message, the first thing you do is compare their protocol ID against your own.
-If they do not match, you shut down the connection.
+    When your node receives the corresponding message, the first thing your node does is compare their protocol ID against your own.
+If they do not match, your node shuts down the connection.

-    If they do match, you add them to your routing table (`{ID: connection}`), and make a note of their outward facing address and supported compression methods.
-Then you send a standard response:
+    If they do match, your node adds them to your routing table (`{ID: connection}`), and makes a note of their outward facing address and supported compression methods.
+Then your node sends a standard response:

         whisper
         [your id]